lerapela/lerapela/README.md

 <h2 align="left">Hi 👋!
-My name is Lerapela and I'm an aspiring Data Scientist & AI/ML Engineer, from South Africa</h2>
+My name is Lerapela and I'm an aspiring AI Engineer and Software Developer, from South Africa</h2>

 ---